How to create a great study plan!

 Verbal recall: Recalling information verbally will build your confidence in a topic as you practice summarising it in your own words.
 Verbal recall reveals which areas you are able to explain best as well as helping to identify which topics you need to further your understanding of.

-Writing: Writing an essay or project is a many-staged process.
+Writing: Writing an essay, a take-home assignment or a project is a many-staged process.
 It will include producing a first draft, referencing, editing and proofreading.
 My Learning Essentials have a great online resource that guides you through the stages of writing an academic essay: Start to finish: Essay Writing.

-Timed practice: When it comes to exams, practising in timed conditions will best prepare you for the real thing.
-You’ll be less nervous about completing the paper within the time limit, and it will help you determine to how much time to spend on each section of the exam.
+Timed practice: When it comes to exams, practising in timed conditions will best prepare you for the real thing, even if it is a take-home exam or an open-book exam.
+You’ll be less nervous about completing the paper within the time limit, and it will help you determine how much time to spend on each section of the exam.

 How to create a study plan: